A Halo for Athuan: Plot

-Mother Paul climbs over the walls of the Athuan monastery and quickly takes over the administration of the monastery's foundering cherry liquor business.
-She has her sights set on being the next Abbot.
+Two nuns scale the walls of the Athuan monastery, after proving that the original charter of the place does not prevent the inclusion of women.
+Mother Paul quickly takes over the administration of the monastery's foundering cherry liqueur business.
+She has her sights set on becoming the next Abbott.

 Reception

-The Age called it "a real charmer".
+Melbourne newspaper The Age called the film "a real charmer".